 Therefore, during hunting, a threat hunter should look for data, analyze and interpret the results as per the given tool available, identifying abnormalities, and coming up with the right steps to stop active threats.

 Threat hunting complements the standard process of identifying threats, reactions, and remediation.
-Traditional methods analyze raw data and generate warnings while threat hunting works parallel by the use of automation and specific queries to extract lead from the same data.
+Traditional methods analyze raw data and generate warnings, while threat hunting works parallel with automation and specific queries to extract lead from the same data.